 An HRV is worth every penny.
 It solved the problem of too much moisture in our house while bringing in fresh air during a period when viruses run rampant.
 Our HRV solved the problem of low-level carbon monoxide creeping in from the negative air pressure caused by the radon mitigation system.

 Some might ask, “Why don’t you just open a window?”
 It’s a great point.
 But to fully resolve the dripping wet windows we’d have to leave all of our windows open while running the furnace fan constantly.
 That’s (ironically) how effective sidewall insulation can be.

 The benefits of conditioned air during the winter months are impressive.
 Our heating bill is roughly a third lower than in previous winters.
 Also, the improved air quality helps us all sleep better at night.

 It’s really important to clear out trapped particles that accumulate when a home is all closed up during the winter months.
 An HRV helps to remove dangerous indoor air pollutants including carbon monoxide, smoke from cooking, and diaper stink.
 It also performs an additional layer of radon mitigation, according to the EPA.

 Total invested: $9,500

 Hanging in there?
 We also put in a range vent during this five-year saga.
-Our home air quality has improved significantly, now that our frugalicious home-cooking cooks can send those smoky particles up and out through the roof.
+Our home air quality has improved significantly, now that our frugal home-cooking cooks can send those polluting particles up and out through the roof.